February 26, 2025

 Get started by choosing the right country

-Today, new types of crypto businesses are appearing all the time, around the world.
-The business models for these crypto businesses affect—and therefore must be aware of—financial laws, securities laws, consumer protection laws, and even VASP-specific legislation already passed in some countries.
+Today, new types of crypto businesses are appearing around the world all the time.
+The business models for these crypto businesses may be under the regulatory oversight of—and therefore must also be aware of—financial laws, securities laws, consumer protection laws, and VASP-specific legislation already passed in some countries.

 To launch a VASP without risking a law violation, it is necessary to acknowledge the legal aspects of the business model, take care of any required licenses/authorizations, and implement compliance procedures.

-We hope that this article has helped you better understand what legal aspects you should consider when launching a crypto business.
-If you need help with registering yours, start by requesting a demo with Legal Nodes.
-We'll be happy to speak to you about your crypto business and show you how we can help with legal structuring for your project.
-Legal Nodes has been providing legal support for crypto companies for the last 7 years.
+It is also critical that you understand which legal aspects you should consider when launching a crypto business.
+If you need help with registering yours, start by contacting Legal Nodes.
+We'll be happy to speak to you about your crypto project and learn about your business goals.
+We’ll then prepare a customized quote for legally setting up your business in the most suitable locations.
+Legal Nodes has been providing legal support for crypto companies for the last 7 years, helping establish businesses in over 10 crypto-friendly countries.
+Get in touch today to find out how we can help you.

 Structure your blockchain project legally